-The following three reports include assessments of UMBC’s current practices, policies, and resources, and recommendations based on effective practices on our campus, evidence-based research, and best practices at other universities.
+The following three reports from 2019 include assessments of UMBC’s current practices, policies, and resources, and recommendations based on effective practices on our campus, evidence-based research, and best practices at other universities.
 These reports were compiled, respectively, by three groups:

 - External consultants’ report (Jody Shipper, J.D., and Cherie Scricca, Ed.D. of Grand River Solutions,Inc.)

 The Retriever Courage Implementation Team reviewed and compiled the recommendations in all three reports in preparation for a discussion about priorities with the University Steering Committee (USC) in fall 2019.
 The Implementation Team and USC then sought feedback and revisions from all Retriever Courage partners and the university community, after which prioritized action steps were recommended to the University Council of Vice Presidents and Deans, who then reviewed and signed off on proposed actions, and submitted them to the President for final approval.

 Retriever Courage partners continued to work with members of the UMBC community to plan and implement projects.
 Many projects directly responding to UMBC community input have been completed or are underway.
 Examples include additional counseling staff, campus lighting improvements, new campus ID cards, Retriever Courage displays with resource brochures, in-person Title IX/sexual misconduct prevention and response training completed by over 2000 community members with more to come, and pilot training for 200 students.